SonnyLarsson/Texts/My Code Standard.md

 <br>

-## Organizing code
+## Organized code

-In most projects, code is divided into more than one files.
+In most projects, code is divided into more than one file.
 Each file contains a smaller unit of code.
 For example, files may hold name spaces, classes or functions.
 The exact content of a file can vary depending on code standards and practices, individual tastes and many other things.

-There are benefits to having each of the files contain one unit of code.
-For example, a common practice in object based languages is to put each class into its own file.
-Classes in separate files become easier to find without the use of the search function in an IDE, compared to where several classes are grouped into files.
+A common practice in object based languages is to put each class into its own file.
+This is because of benefits to having each of the files contain one unit of code.
+For instance, classes in separate files become easier to find without the use of the search function in an IDE, compared to where several classes are grouped into files.
 It is good practice to identify which units of code belong in their own files, and to consistently place such units into their own files.

 The following list contains units of code that are usually organized into their own files: